jgbarah/aframewiki/en/pages/physics.md

 # Physics

 There are a few different options for physics in A-Frame.
-This article isintended to help you to choose between them, and offers more info and usage examples for all the various options.
+This article is intended to help you to choose between them, and offers more info and usage examples for all the various options.

 ## Picking an engine
 Which engine you pick will depend a lot on your specific requirements.
 Currently there are 3 options for A-Frame physics that may be worth considering:

 - [a-frame-physics-system](https://github.com/c-frame/aframe-physics-system) with Cannon driver
 - [a-frame-physics-system](https://github.com/c-frame/aframe-physics-system) with Ammo driver
-- [physx](https://github.com/c-frame/physx) (which uses Nvidia physX as its driver).
-Note that there is no current plan to integrate physX into aframe-physics-system, but it may be a better choice for some projects.
+- [physx](https://github.com/c-frame/physx) (which uses Nvidia PhysX as its driver).
+Note that there is no current plan to integrate PhysX into aframe-physics-system, but it may be a better choice for some projects.

 Since each driver has a slightly different component interface and schema, it will require some significant updates to your code to switch from one driver to another, so it's worth taking some time up-front to consider which driver is most likely to suit your needs.